9th8/up-to-date-real-world-haskell/13-data-structures.md

 "ab"
 ```

-We\'ve appended the strings!
-We\'re using these partially applied
+We've appended the strings!
+We're using these partially applied
 functions to store data, which we can retrieve by providing an empty
 list.
 Each partial application of `(++)` and `(.)` *represents* an
-append, but it doesn\'t actually *perform* the append.
+append, but it doesn't actually *perform* the append.

 There are two very interesting things about this approach.
 The first is
 that the cost of a partial application is constant, so the cost of many